 The WaxStop is inserted in the sound tip to prevent ear wax from damaging the hearing aid speaker.
 We recommend you visit your hearing specialist to replace your WaxStop.
-Imprope replacement could result in the waxstop coming off the tube and being lodged in the ear canal.
+Improper replacement could result in the Waxstop coming off the tube and being lodged in the ear canal.
 If you would like to replace it yourself, below are the instructions for WaxStop Removal and Insertion.

-WaxStop Removal: Firmly press the removal tip into WaxSto until it clicks into place.
-Pull WaxStop from sound tip.
+WaxStop Removal: Remove ear tip if applicable.
+Firmly press the removal tip into the WaxStop until it clicks into place.
+Pull WaxStop from the sound tip.

 WaxStop Insertion: Insert new WaxStop into sound tip, pull the tool straight out.
 The tool will release and the WaxStop will remain in place.
-Press WaxStop firmly into sound tip making certain that is fully inserted.
-WaxStops can be cleaned in hot water with a mild detergent dried thoroughly and then reused.
+Press WaxStop firmly into sound tip making certain that it is fully inserted.
+Replace ear tip if applicable.

-ANIS SPECIFICATIONS
+ANSI SPECIFICATIONS